Harold Castro Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.63 team ERA that ranks second among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all league pitching staffs (3.60).

-- Astros pitchers combine to rank 15th in baseball in home runs given up (94 total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs given up (95 total, 1.1 per game).

-- Bielak makes the start for the Astros, his ninth of the season.
-He is 3-4 with a 4.37 ERA and 37 strikeouts in 47 1/3 innings pitched.
+- The Astros are sending France (3-3) to the mound for his 11th start of the season.
+He is 3-3 with a 3.13 ERA and 44 strikeouts through 60 1/3 innings pitched.

-- In his most recent time out on Saturday, June 17, the right-hander tossed 4 2/3 innings against the Cincinnati Reds, allowing four earned runs while surrendering five hits.
+- The right-hander last pitched on Thursday against the St. Louis Cardinals, when he went seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.